maxamillion/ansible-openshift_origin/README.md

 and the default username/password is admin/admin .... you SHOULD CHANGE THIS IMMEDIATELY if you plan to do anything of any amount of seriousness with your deployment.

+# rhc - OpenShift command line util
+If you are going to use the rhc client you will need to create a config, there is a config example called express.conf.example in the docs dir of this repo

+You can also use the rhc wizard by pointing it to your broker node.

+The password for the command line utility will be the same as the web console.

+Example:

+    ## NOTE: Need the -k because we're using a self signed cert in our example.
+    rhc -k setup --server=192.168.1.100

 # Notes